ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Including a `Date` header field in the response allows the Client to correct clock errors by retrying the same request using the value of the `Date` field provided by the Oblivious Gateway Resource.
-The value of the `Date` field can be copied if the request is fresh, with an adjustment based on the `Age` field otherwise.
+The value of the `Date` field can be copied if the response is fresh, with an adjustment based on the `Age` field otherwise; see {{Section 4.2 of HTTP-CACHING}}.
 When retrying a request, the Client MUST create a fresh encryption of the modified request, using a new HPKE context.

 ~~~ aasvg
 +---------+       +-------------------+      +----------+